View Categories

 Section 702 of the Veterans Access, Choice and Accountability Act of 2014 (“Choice Act”), requires VA to disapprove programs of education for payment of benefits under the Post-9/11 GI Bill and Montgomery GI Bill-Active Duty at public Institutions of Higher Learning (IHLs) if the school charges qualifying Veterans and dependents tuition and fees in excess of the rate for resident students for terms beginning after 31 December 2015 (originally 1 July).

 In Pennsylvania and effective 1 July 2015, the one-year residency requirement to receive the in-state tuition rate at a public institution of higher leaning in Pennsylvania has been officially waived through the enactment of Act 11 of 2015.
-It amended Act 287 of 1982 by requiring community colleges and state related/state-owned institutions to provide in-state tuition rates for veterans, their spouses and dependent children wanting to use their GI Bill benefits regardless of how long they have resided in the state.
+It amended Act 287 of 1982 by requiring community colleges and state related/state-owned institutions to provide in-state tuition rates for veterans, military personnel, their spouses and dependent children wanting to use their GI Bill benefits regardless of how long they have resided in the state.

 The state law encompasses more than the Montgomery and Post 9-11 and GI Bills (Chapters 30 and 33):